Sarah Lees: Career

 Lees was born in Mossley, Greater Manchester, in 1842.
 On 30 July 1874, she married Charles Edward Lees JP (1840–1894) of Werneth Park in Oldham, Lancashire, a relative of the Oldham MP John Frederick Lees.

 After the Qualification of Women Act 1907 was passed by Parliament, Lees became the first woman to be elected to Oldham's Town Council, representing Hollinwood Ward.
 Already in her 60s, Lees was named the first female Freeman of the Borough of Oldham in November 1909.
 She became Mayor of Oldham the following year, only the second woman to be installed with that title in the United Kingdom.

-At a ceremony on 28 July 1927, Lees opened "The Nook" Convalescent Hospital, Greenfield.
-The ceremony was attended by the Mayor of Oldham, Alderman Samuel Frith JP, and Dr Thomas Fawsitt (Chairman of the proceedings, of Lees and Fawsitt Ward, Oldham Royal Infirmary).
-The hospital had originated in a bequest made by the late Mr H. L. Hargraves and, with the sum of £13,296, the foundation stone had been laid on 23 April 1870.
-The building opened on 20 September 1872 (it had originally been intended for it to be opened by Florence Nightingale but she was unable to attend due to illness).
-The Hospitals's original number of beds was 24, but these increased to 150.
-By 1926, 5,206 new outpatients applied for treatment, 5,349 accidents were admitted (1,402 for radiography), with 25,256 attendances for massage and electro-therapeutic departments.

 Lees was involved with various local institutions: she was President of the Oldham Royal Infirmary, a Governor of Hulme Grammar School, a Member of the Court of the University of Manchester, and also served as Chairman of the Oldham Branch of the League of Nations.

 Lees died, aged 92, at Werneth Park, Oldham, on 14 April 1935.
 Her daughter, Marjory Lees (1878–1970), presented the estate to the people of Oldham in 1936 to form the present public Werneth Park.